-Some Sino-Savvy Investors in the U.S. who realized the futility of chasing falling indexes gained 10% Monday in some choice Chinese stocks amid Monday's market crash in New York.
+Investors in the U.S. who realized the futility of chasing indexes and gained over 10% Monday by investing in stocks of some Chinese firms amid Monday’s market crash in New York.

 Sharing Economy International Inc. (OTCBB: SEII) added 19% on Monday.
 SGOCO Group, Ltd. (Nasdaq: SGOC) gained 21%, seeing its stock price under $1 per American depositary share, too.

 Chinese Fintech firm X Financial (NYSE: XYF), offering Xiaoying Credit loan, gained 18%, but its shares were trading below $1 per share.

 Shares in China Green Agriculture, Inc. (NYSE: CGA) soared 16% Monday to $2.50 per share.
 The Xian-headquartered firm manufactures fertilizers and agricultural products, owning brands of Jinong, Gufeng, and Yuxing.

 Construction materials producer ReTo Eco-Solutions, Inc. (Nasdaq: RETO) gained 11% on Monday.

 The stock price of Ossen Innovation Co., Ltd. (Nasdaq: OSN) increased to $1.82 per share by 11% in Monday’s trading.
 The Shanghai-based company manufactures and sells various plain surface prestressed steel materials, and rare earth coated and zinc coated prestressed steel materials.